jjmhtp/Postkarte/README.md

 # Steinbruch
 2016-02-24T07:58-06:00
 Being in the US makes me understand more of the world, explains Western influence in Japan finally, Europe didn't do it.
-Let's me see the world more like the village it is.
+Let's me see the world more like a village.

 -25-4T16 im native American Museum je nachdem wie man reist, verändert sich die Repräsentation der Welt bei einem in unterschiedlicher Weise nat, eventually it gets smaller. that is probably good. today nothing is not connected, not even the so called disconnected peoples. so you improve your representation pf a relevant part of reality that is essential to your everyday life though you might not notice it.